vad/wiki-network/README.md

 The script accepts in input a list of desired pages and the wikipedia language to be analyzed.
 It retrieves data from db about all the revisions of the specified language and processes revisions' statistics for each found page, such as number of edits, number of unique editors, edits made in a range of days around event's anniversary, etc...

 Data are outputted in a csv file, bz2 compressed

+### countwords-groups.py
+Given a current dump, count words found on every UTP and return the results by group (the group which the user belongs).